 Planting sugar snap pea seedlings purchased from a nursery or garden center starts with preparing the soil with rich organic matter of compost and well-rotted manure.
 Be sure to pick a position where the plants will receive adequate sunlight of 6-8 hours a day.

 If you are planting a climbing variety of sugar snap pea, provide support for the plants to climb.
 Importantly, the climbing support should be in place prior to planting to avoid damaging the sugar snap peas delicate roots later.
+You might like to check out our DIY Trellis here.

 Next, dig a small hole, large enough for the sugar snap pea seedling and plant them up to the same level they were in their pot, close to the climbing support.
 Gently firm the soil around the seedling and water well at the base of the plant to help settle the soil around the plant roots.